-If you’re able to travel during the middle of the week instead of departing on say a Friday, there’s a good chance you’ll save a little bit right away.
+If you’re able to travel during the middle of the week instead of departing between Friday-Monday, there’s a good chance you’ll save a little bit right away.
 The time of the day also makes a big difference.
 Early morning or late night flights can sometimes be cheaper since those flights tend to have less demand.
 Obviously, the off-season always has lower fares.
-If you’re flexible, there’s potential to save big, but if you have fixed dates, it’s unlikely you’ll find a cheap flight.

 The same theory applies to destinations.
 At any given moment, there’s probably a pretty good price to get from your home airport to another city.
 As long as you’re flexible, you can save big.

 Let’s assume you’re flexible to some degree.
 You could be fully flexible with your destination and dates or you might only be flexible with one of the two.
 You should begin your search on Google Flights.
 That’s right, Google owns a flight search engine and it’s one of the best.
 The landing page will look similar to the image below.